With Video: Wausau Police explain snowball throwing ordinance

-WAUSAU — After a story about Wausau's snowball ordinance recently received national media attention, the Wausau Police Department hit the streets to further explain the ordinance.
+WAUSAU — After a story about the City of Wausau's snowball ordinance recently received national media attention, the Wausau Police Department hit the streets to further explain the ordinance.

+In a Facebook video post, Wausau Deputy Police Chief Matt Barnes was joined by Wausau Mayor Robert Mielke to clear up some misconceptions about the ordinance.

 You have free articles remaining.